UserDna95/Supply-Chain-Dashboard-3/README.md

 1) Trimmed order number to a whole number with no string/text values

-2) Transpose sales_channel values (in-store, online, distributor, and wholesale) from column to row to attach the warehouse information or store information with the correct sales_channel.
+2) Transpose sales_channel values (in-store, online, distributor, and wholesale) from column to row to attach the warehouse or store information with the correct sales_channel.
 So, in-store sales have a store_id, store_branch, and store_location, but a null or 0 value for warehouse-related information.

-3) Raw data dates did not follow logic where Procured Date, Order Date, Ship Date, and Delivery Date are in order from oldest to newest dates.
+3) The Raw data dates did not follow logic, where Procured Date, Order Date, Ship Date, and Delivery Date are in order from oldest to newest.
 I created new dates using data validation and the rand() function with DAX.

   ```